What Is Home Care?

 On the other hand, medical home health care is aimed towards caring for people who have an injury or illness.
 Home health care is just as effective as care provided in a skilled nursing facility or hospital, but it has the advantage of being cheaper and more convenient.
 Some home health care services rendered include injections, wound care for surgical wounds, monitoring the illness of a patient, and providing caregiver education.

 State Regulatory Differences

-Every state has different laws pertaining to home care.
-Even adjoining states can greatly differ when it comes to home care laws.
+Every state has different laws on home care.
+Even adjoining states can significantly differ when it comes to home care laws.
 For example, Delaware requires home health agencies to perform an FBI and statewide background check for all individuals providing home care, while Maryland only requires a statewide background check.
-Thus, it’s important to verify the home care laws of the state where care is needed.
+Thus, it’s essential to verify the home care laws of the state where care is needed.

-State regulations dictate everything in home care laws from the nurse certification process to required licenses.
-For example, most states require home health care agencies to screen candidates carefully and even do a background check, but some states, such as Alabama and Wyoming, do not require background checks.
+State regulations dictate everything in-home care laws from the nurse certification process to required licenses.
+For example, most states need home health care agencies to screen candidates carefully and even do a background check, but some states, such as Alabama and Wyoming, do not require background checks.
 By verifying the applicable laws of a particular state, families can make appropriate decisions regarding the best location for their loved ones who need care.

 Nurses to Know: Visiting Nurses, CNA’s, and HHA’s

 When receiving home health services, it’s important to understand the types of caregivers who may visit your home.
 The most common caregivers are visiting nurses, certified nursing assistants (CNA’s) and home health aides (HHA’s).
 While all types of caregivers share some similar duties and responsibilities, there are a few differences to note.